 Under section 5 of the Liquor Regulation 2002, an application for an extended hours permit must be made at least 21 days before the day of the event.
 Applications lodged with the Office of Liquor and Gaming Regulation less than 21 days before the event will not be processed.

-- Learn about going out in a safe night precinct.
+- Read about support services in safe night precincts.

 - Read the Tackling Alcohol-Fuelled Violence Legislation Amendment Act 2016.